 Sabahs are hand lasted — the process of wrapping the colorful leather uppers over the plastic mold of a foot to dictate size and form.
 Hand lasting is difficult and strenuous but allows the craftsmen to manipulate each piece of leather, understanding its unique characteristics, to form the perfect pair of Sabahs.
 A dying art, hand lasting is essential to the form of Sabahs as a machine cannot understand the nuance of the leather.

-The Sabah Story is ultimately a human story — every pair we make passes through the talented hands of the gentlemen featured below, the craftsmen of the Sabah Workshop.
+The Sabah Story is ultimately a human story — every pair we make passes through the talented hands of the individuals featured below, the craftsmen of our first Sabah Workshop in Gaziantep, Turkey and our second workshop in El Paso, Texas.
 You'll notice that every pair of Sabahs has a letter written on the inside, simply with a ballpoint pen.
 That's the initial of the maker responsible for your pair.